rehierl/node-tree-outliner/4-extensions/0-3-close-modifiers.md

 # Design - close modifiers

 **TODO**
-so far, only a list of notes
+so far, only a list of notes - to be used in order to define specific notations for close modifers -

+examples:

-close-n-value - absolute - bottom-up perspective
+* close-n-value - absolute - bottom-up perspective
-depth-value - absolute - top-down perspective
+* depth-value - absolute - top-down perspective
-rank-value - absolute or relative - eq. depth if absolute
+* rank-value - absolute or relative - eq. depth if absolute

 it is in principle possible to mix different types of close modifiers - the algorithm will treat each modifier as an isolated instruction -